Disclaimer: Harry Potter and such belong to the lovely Rowling.

 Naturally, the bag perked her interest when she noticed how it was so carefully hung and singled out.
 She inquired its uses to the goblin who explained the floo network and such to her.
 She was very pleased to have made the discovery.

 The bag was small enough to be held in one of her hands and after informing Hermione she would be taking a long walk around the school before doing her homework, she snuck off to Moaning Myrtle's bathroom, then greeted the ghost with a smile.

-"Hello, dear," Harry said with a smile.
+"Hello, dear," Harry greeted with a smile.
 Myrtle was melodramatic and at times a bit annoying, but it was she who knew nearly everything about the castle.
-And she was quite pleased to have held the attention of Harry so very closely.
+Myrtle was beside herself to have held the attention of Harry so very closely - the ghost craved undivided and lavishing attention.
 Harry knew Myrtle would cover for her due to that attention.

-"Hello, Harry," Myrtle called back, giving her a sly smile.
+"Hello, Harry," Myrtle called back, giving her a shy smile.
 "Where are you off to?"